towersvault/shinpokered/README.md

 - The switches in Vermilion Gym can now be discovered independently from one another
 - Switches in Vermilion Gym will now properly take into acount vertical adjacents
 - Fixed an issue with trapping moves being allowed on switch-in
+- Adjusted some AI anti-spam for status moves

 #Bugfixes: